 Keep Loads Small

 Washing small loads every other day or so is the best way to keep on top of your laundry.
 A small load can be easily washed in a clean sink or Wash Tub Basin.
-Larger loads can go in the bathtub.
+Larger loads can go in the washing machine or bathtub.

-Before you start washing your items in the tub, be sure to clean it!
+If you’re handwashing items in a sink or tub, be sure to clean it!
 Remove dirt and grime by creating a powerful mixture with All-Purpose Bleach Alternative, All-Purpose Cleaning Concentrate and hot water.
 Once you’ve cleaned the tub, make sure the drain is closed to keep the water afloat.

 For best results, be sure to wash like colors and fabrics together.
 Pretreat any stains with Stain Solution (for color-rich protein and tannin stains such as red wine, juice, chocolate, and ink or pit stains) or the Wash & Stain Bar (ideal for oil or grease stains such as ring around the collar, salad dressing, and makeup).